 It’s about utility, value, and relevance.
 A successful mobile marketing campaign establishes long-term relationships with consumers by following these three characteristics.
 Again, marketers can use engaging content to create value for consumers.
 I enjoyed a guest post on Brian Solis’ blog that delves much deeper into the mutual exchange between brands and consumers.

 It’s about creating experiences.

 Creating valuable and memorable experiences for consumers is essential for successful location-based and geosocial marketing.
-Something happening currently but that will continue to grow is content that is delivered contextually based on someone’s location.
-One panelist gave a great example of a band who recorded its album in Central Park, and music fans can listen to that album only through a mobile app and only when they are in Central Park themselves.
+Something happening currently, but that will continue to grow is content that is delivered contextually based on someone’s location.
+One panelist gave a great example of a band who recorded its album in Central Park.
+Music fans can listen to that album only through a mobile app and only when they are in Central Park themselves.
 Another panelist showed us a short video of a widely successful overseas campaign that brought together the youth, their clothing, and their music.